bsappe/latin102/translation2.md

 Translation:

-Deianira, Hercules' wife, was not able to cross the river, Evenus, and she asked the for help from Nessus who was the son of Ixionis and Nubis.
+Deianira, Hercules' wife, was not able to cross the river, Evenus, and she asked  for help from Nessus who was the son of Ixionis and Nubis.

 He himself wished to rape Deinira, who was carried in the River itself.